probcomp/Gen.jl/docs/README.md

 - API = Modeling API + Inference API
 - Explanations + Internals

-# Build Docs Locally
+# Developing
 To build the docs, run `julia --make.jl` or alternatively startup the Julia REPL and include `make.jl`.

-# Add Tutorial Code
+For debugging, consider setting `draft=true` in the `makedocs` function found in `make.jl`.
 Currently you must write the tutorial directly in the docs rather than a source file (e.g. Quarto).
 See `getting_started` or `tutorials` for examples.

 Code snippets must use the triple backtick with a label to run.
 The environment carries over so long as the labels match.
 Example: